-Where can I find a licensed premises?
+Where can I find licensed premises?

-Clubs, such as sporting clubs, golf clubs and purpose-built entertainment venues attached nearby to a hotel or beach club have alcohol serving licenses and serve as entertainment hubs around the city.
+Clubs, such as sporting clubs, golf clubs, and purpose-built entertainment venues attached nearby to a hotel or beach club, have alcohol-serving licenses and serve as entertainment hubs around the city.
 Alcohol purchased must be consumed on the premises.

-Drinking laws in Abu Dhabi for expatriates
+Drinking Laws in Abu Dhabi for Expatriates

 Non-Muslim expatriates in the UAE are permitted to purchase alcohol from specialised stores if they purchase an alcohol license.

 How do I get an Alcohol license in Abu Dhabi?